 Data Extraction Tools: What Is Data Extraction?

-Data extraction is a process that involves the use of data extraction tools to collect data that has been captured in unstructured and semi-structured sources.
+Data extraction is a process that involves the use of data scraping tools to collect data that has been captured in unstructured and semi-structured sources.
 The extracted data can be used for reporting and analytics.

 Why is data extraction necessary?